 The amazing beautiful marshes of Brancaster Staithe.
 If you wish you can walk the coastal path along the marshes from Deepdale to Brancaster.
 The image above is known as Murray's pond, constructed by local fishermen many years ago to keep the harvested shellfish fresh, although not used for that today as purification tanks are used.

-Ben's Oyster farm
+Ben's oyster farm

 Ben's Oyster farm is the largest in Norfolk supplying retail and wholesale outlets in Norfolk and beyond.
 Started by his father Cyril more than 30 years ago.
 Oysters are in great demand in restaurants and pubs.
 Although the sea water in the creeks of Brancaster Staithe is among the cleanest in the UK, the oysters go into the purification tanks before marketing.

-Home made from an old boat, constructed by fisherman Cyril for trail walkers to rest and observe the beautiful marshes
+Home made from an old boat, kindly constructed by fisherman Cyril for trail walkers to rest and observe the beautiful marshes